 EHRI Data Policy

-This database might contain Sensitive Personal Data which according to Dutch privacy law can be used for research purposes only (article 16 Dutch Data Protection Act 'Wet bescherming Persoonsgegevens').
+This database might contain special categories of Personal Data and Personal Data regarding to criminal convictions or offences which according to European and Dutch data protection regulations can be used for research purposes only (article 9, 10 GDPR).

-Sensitive Personal Data is any data related to an identified or identifiable person related to a person's religion or belief, race, political opinion, health, sexual life, trade union membership and criminal record.
+Special categories of Personal Data is any data related to an identified or identifiable person related to a persons religion or belief, race, political opinion, health, sexual life, and trade union membership.

-The research portal contains descriptions of Holocaust-related collections and sources kept in collection-holding institutions (archives, documentation centres...) in Western, Eastern and Northern Europe, the USA and Israel.
-These collection descriptions may concern personal data or sensitive personal data (e.g. data pertaining to religion or ethnic origin).
-Since the processing and publication of these data may have implications from the perspective of data protection, EHRI has conducted a risk assessment to determine whether these data can be accessed via the research portal and the internet.
-EHRI decided that, taking into account European and national personal data protection regulations, the nature of the collection descriptions, archival practice and the privacy policies of the collection-holding institutions, publishing these collection descriptions does not constitute a major data protection risk.
+The research portal contains descriptions of Holocaust-related collections and sources kept in collection-holding institutions (archives, documentation centers) in Europe, the USA and Israel.
+These collection descriptions may include special categories of Personal Data and Personal Data regarding to criminal convictions or offences.
+Since the processing and publication of these data may have implications from the perspective of data protection, EHRI has conducted a risk assessment to determine whether these data can be accessed via the research portal and the websites of EHRI.
+EHRI decided that, taking into account European (GDPR) and national personal data protection regulations, the nature of the collection descriptions, archival practice and the privacy policies of the collection-holding institutions, publishing these collection descriptions (and not the collections itself) does not constitute a major data protection risk.
 As a consequence, access to the collection descriptions and all the other information on the research portal is open to users.